hiAndrewQuinn/til/software-engineers-as-mental-athletes.md

 burn more calories every day, deepen my sleep significantly, and cut my sedentary time by a third or more when all of those things have *provably* and *reliably* improved my own ability to program?
-Mental athletics and physical athletics have a lot in common, and a little of own can vastly improve the other.
+Mental athletics and physical athletics have a lot in common, and a little of one can vastly improve the other.

 Next on my list: Get to finally using those gymnastics rings in the cupboard.